David Michaelis

 David Tead Michaelis (born October 3, 1957) is an American writer since the late 1970s.
-As a biographer, Michealis wrote about N.C.
+As a biographer, Michaelis wrote about N.C.
 Wyeth, Charles Schulz and Eleanor Roosevelt.
 He won the 1999 Ambassador Book Award in the Autobiography and Biography category with N.C.
 Wyeth: A Biography and was nominated for the Los Angeles Times Book Prize for Biography in 2021 with Eleanor.
-With his non-fiction works, Michaelis also co-wrote John Aristotle Phillips's biography and solely wrote about male friendship.
+With his non-fiction works, Michaelis also co-wrote John Aristotle Phillips's biography and wrote about male friendship.

-Outside of non-fiction, Michaelis released the 1989 fiction book titled Boy, Girl, Boy, Girl.
+Outside of non-fiction, Michaelis wrote the 1989 fiction book titled Boy, Girl, Boy, Girl.
 Apart from literature, Michaelis edited The Paris Review in the 1970s.
 The following decade, he wrote for Manhattan, inc. and volunteered with the New York City Police Department.

 Early life and education

-Michaelis's birth occurred in Boston, Massachusetts on October 3, 1957.
+Michaelis was born in Boston, Massachusetts on October 3, 1957.
 During the 1960s, Michaelis enjoyed The Beatles and archery.
 For his post-secondary education, Michaelis attended Princeton University and lived with John Aristotle Phillips.

 In 1976, Michaelis and Phillips were co-authors of an unreleased theatrical production while at Princeton.
 During the 1970s, they created the Aristotle Pizza Delivery Agency for the university.
 Their company also sold popcorn and frozen yogurt at Princeton.
 By the late 1970s, Michaelis was a short story author before he became interested in nonfiction.